-To keep the above dashboard consistent, I used the same vertical axis value of 130 billion for each of the 3 column charts, and highlighted the most recent year (2020) with a darker color.
+To keep the above dashboard consistent, I used the same vertical axis value of 130 billion.
+That way the data stays consistent across all 3 column charts.
+I also used a darker color to highlight the the year 2020.

 Data Visualization Tips

-Instead of making a generic title for your chart, state your point specifically in your title so your audience knows exactly what you are trying to highlight.
+Instead of making a generic title for your charts, state your point specifically in your titles.
+That way your audience know EXACTLY what you are trying to say.

 Give your graph or chart a title and it instantly becomes more readable.